 If you stay at Tings you can buy (and charge) your Viva Viagem card next to the MiniPreço Supermarket on Largo Da Graça 3 minutes from our door.
 Closed on Sundays.

-If you’re only here for a day or two with a long list of places to visit, the Lisbon Card may be your solution.
-Besides all public transportation it gives access to several monuments and institutions.
-The price depends on the card you prefer (24H, 48H or 72H)
+If you’re visiting for just a day or two with a lengthy list of attractions to see, the Lisbon Card might be your best option.
+It provides access to all public transport as well as entry to numerous monuments and institutions.
+The price varies based on the card duration you select (24, 48 or 72 hours).

 The easiest and cheapest option to avoid the crazy crowd of people gathering like sardines in a tin to “do the 28E” is to walk the route.
 Of Course you miss the tram-ride.
 But on the other hand – you get a chance to stop and get lost in the cacophony for sounds, tastes and visions that “hit” you along 28E’s route through Alfarma’s narrow streets…